* Translated by AI

 Doosan's Son Ah-seop. /Photo=OSEN

-The queen of the seasons, yet Doosan Bears' Son Ah-seop (38) is spending a lonely May.
+The queen of seasons, yet Doosan Bears' Son Ah-seop (38) is spending a lonely May.

-Son Ah-seop is currently staying in the 2nd division (Futures League).
-He was traded from Hanwha Eagles on April 14 and started with enthusiasm, but after a slump in batting performance, he was excluded from the 1st-division roster just 15 days later on the 29th.
+Son Ah-seop is currently staying with the second division (Futures League).
+He was traded from Hanwha Eagles on April 14 and started with enthusiasm, but after a slump in batting, he was excluded from the first-division roster just 15 days later on the 29th.

 During this period, his record for the most career hits in KBO League history was surpassed by Choi Hyung-woo (43, Samsung Lions), dropping him to second place.
-Choi Hyung-woo hit four hits in a single game against Daegu Hanwha on the 3rd, reaching a career total of 2,623 hits and overtaking Son Ah-seop (2,622 hits) by just one hit.
-Until last season, Son Ah-seop had 2,618 hits and Choi Hyung-woo had 2,586, a difference of 32 hits.
-However, this season Son Ah-seop added only four hits, while Choi Hyung-woo hit 37 hits in 29 games, reversing their standings.
+Choi Hyung-woo hit four hits in a single game against Daegu Hanwha on the 3rd, reaching 2,623 career hits and overtaking Son Ah-seop (2,622) by one hit.
+Until last season, Son Ah-seop had 2,618 hits and Choi Hyung-woo had 2,586, a gap of 32 hits.
+However, while Son Ah-seop added four hits this season, Choi Hyung-woo hit 37 hits in 29 games, reversing their standings.

-His performance in the Futures League is also not yet impressive.
-In his first game on April 30 against Goyang, Son Ah-seop went 0-for-3 in three at-bats.
-On the 1st, against Goyang again, he went 0-for-2 in two at-bats.
-On the 2nd, against Hanwha, he recorded one hitless at-bat, two walks, one run scored, and one RBI.
+Son Ah-seop's Futures League performance has also not been impressive so far.
+In his first game on April 30 against Goyang, he went 0-for-3 in three at-bats.
+On the 1st against Goyang, he went 0-for-2 in two at-bats.
+On the 2nd against Hanwha, he recorded one hitless at-bat, two walks, one run scored, and one RBI.
 In total across three games, he is 0-for-6.

-Even if he returns to the 1st division, Son Ah-seop's playing time is not guaranteed.
-Doosan, which suffered from severe batting slumps early in the season, has recently seen its batters regain their form and has climbed to joint fifth place.
-Over the past weekend, in three games against Kiwoom Heroes, the team exploded for 32 runs.
+Even if he returns to the first division, Son Ah-seop's playing time is not guaranteed.
+Doosan, which suffered severe batting slumps early in the season, has recently seen its batters regain their form and has climbed to joint fifth place.
+In three games against Kiwoom Heroes last weekend, they exploded for 32 runs.

-Young players such as Park Jun-soon, Ahn Jae-seok, and Kim Min-seok are injecting energy into the lineup, and Yang Eui-ji and Cameron have also regained their batting form.
-Park Chan-ho and Jung Soobin have been consistently active, and recently Kim Ki-yeon and Oh Myung-jin have also contributed.
-There are no easily noticeable openings for a corner outfielder or designated hitter to accommodate Son Ah-seop.
+Young players such as Park Jun-soon, Ahn Jae-seok, and Kim Min-seok have injected energy into the lineup, and Yang Eui-ji and Cameron have also regained their batting form.
+Park Chan-ho and Jung Soobin have been performing steadily, and recently Kim Ki-yeon and Oh Myung-jin have also contributed.
+There are no easily noticeable vacancies for a corner outfielder or designated hitter to accommodate Son Ah-seop.

 Son Ah-seop. /Photo=StarNews